react18-tools/turborepo-template/README.md

 - **Automatic file generation**
   - just run `yarn turbo gen` and follow the propts to auto generate your new component with test file and dependency linking
   - follow best practices automatically
-- As a small extra gift Fork Me component is already added in UI
 - github actions/workflows to auto publish your package when version changes

 ## Checklist